mudit023/templates/Amazing Animated Login Form/README.md

 ### More Information

-This template is for A Animated Login Form
+This template is for an Animated Login Form

 ## My process